kwery/kwery-documentation/docs/index.md

 ```
 kwery.log will be created in /var/log folder.

 To keep Kwery running once you log off from the server, you have to either background Kwery or run it as a daemon/service.
-Backgroundign is the easiesty, add an & at the end of the jar command as below
+Backgrounding is the easiest, add an & at the end of the jar command as below

 ```
 java -jar  kwery.jar &